 A number of current and former players have received assistance from the ITF/GSDF including: Li Na (CHN), Gustavo Kuerten (BRA), Nicolas Massu (CHI), Nicolas Lapentti (ECU), Leander Paes and Mahesh Bhupathi (IND), Eleni Daniilidou (GRE), Paradorn Srichaphan (THA), Cara Black (ZIM), Jarkko Nieminen (FIN), Marcos Baghdatis (CYP), Kateryna Bondarenko (UKR), Victoria Azarenka (BLR), and Ricardas Berankis (LTU).

 The programme is funded by the ITF and the Grand Slam® nations (via the Grand Slam® Development Fund).
 In recent years the total annual investment in Development Programme activities has risen to over US$4 million, with over half of this being provided by the ITF and the balance coming from the Grand Slam nations.
-This has brought the total funding to date since 1986 (when the Grand Slam Development Fund first began) to in excess of US$79 million.
-In addition, Olympic Solidarity (OS) has provided more than US$350,000 for development projects.
+This has brought the total funding to date since 1986 (when the Grand Slam Development Fund first began) to in excess of US$87 million.
+In addition, Olympic Solidarity (OS) provides more than US$300,000 for development projects each year.

-The implementation of many of the ITF development initiatives relies on the work of the ten full-time Development Officers who are the eyes and ears of the Development Programme.
+The implementation of many of the ITF development initiatives relies on the work of the ten Development Officers who are the eyes and ears of the Development Programme.
 Their role is to advise and assist National Associations on their tennis activities, conduct coach's courses and player training, coordinate regional competitions, identify talented players in their region as well as monitoring and assessing ITF and GSDF funded initiatives across the globe.

 The Development Advisers Group comprises of ITF Board Members and advises the ITF on matters related to tennis development.
 Every two years, a new Development Advisers Group is appointed by the Committee of Management.
 The Group for the period 2015 - 2017 is as follows:

 Mr Sergio Elias (CHI / BoD)